Soumyen Bandyopadhyay: Career

-Bandyopadhyay currently holds the Sir James Stirling Chair and is head of the Liverpool School of Architecture.
+He currently holds the Sir James Stirling Chair and is head of the Liverpool School of Architecture.
 He has previously held professorial positions at Manchester School of Architecture and Nottingham Trent University.

-Together with Giamila Quattrone, Martin Goffriller and Mohammad Habib Reza, Bandyopadhyay founded the ArCHIAM (Centre for the Study of Architecture and Cultural Heritage of India, Arabia and the Maghreb) interdisciplinary research centre based at the University of Liverpool in 2013.
+With other associates Giamila Quattrone, Martin Goffriller and Mohammad Habib Reza, Bandyopadhyay founded the ArCHIAM (Centre for the Study of Architecture and Cultural Heritage of India, Arabia and the Maghreb) interdisciplinary research centre based at the University of Liverpool in 2013.